ukbendavies/PoshHive/README.md

     Connect-HiveSession -Credential 'your hive username usually email address'
    ```

-  - password process makes use of standard powershell Get-Credential mechanism.
+#### How are passwords handled?
+  - Connect-HiveSession uses Get-Credential process that stores data as a securestring.
+  - the securestring is unwrapped at point of use during the initial authentication handshake.
-  - passwords are securestring and then wrapped in https transport direct to HIVE API.
+  - https protocol is used to transfer this information directly to HIVE using its API.
+  - further API calls use the AccessToken received during initial authentication.

 ### Setting the temperature